01-edu/public/subjects/java/checkpoints/age-finder/README.md

 In case of any error the method `calculateAge` should return `-1`

-> 💡 Be careful with the future.
+> 💡 Have you ever seen someone with a negative age???

 ### Expected Class